 What is DHT

-Testosterone converts to DHT with the aid of an enzyme known as 5-alpha reductive, and whereas scientists once believed it was the amount of testosterone circulating through the body that caused hair loss, it is now believed to be the level of DHT binding to receptors in the scalp follicles, shrinking the hair follicles, and making it impossible for your healthy hair to survive.
+Testosterone converts to DHT with the aid of an enzyme known as 5-alpha reductive.
+Scientists once believed it was the amount of testosterone circulating through the body that caused hair loss.
+It is now believed to be the level of DHT binding to receptors in the scalp follicles, shrinking the hair follicles, and making it impossible for your healthy hair to survive.

 Now while women might think they’re safe, that’s not the case as both men and women produce a certain level of testosterone and therefore DHT.
-However, while DHT causes hair loss, it’s also an important factor in the body, found in the tissue of your liver, a man’s prostate, skin, and hair follicles.
-When your body produces too much DHT or are genetically susceptible to hair loss, DHT can be quite a nuisance, binding to the receptors in hair follicles, causing them to shrink, weaken, and eventually die.
+However, while DHT causes hair loss, it’s also an important factor in the body.
+It is found in the tissue of your liver, a man’s prostate, skin, and hair follicles.
+When your body produces too much DHT or are genetically susceptible to hair loss, DHT can be quite a nuisance.
+It binds to the receptors in hair follicles, causing them to shrink, weaken, and eventually die.
 This can lead to a complete and total end of hair growth in the affected follicles.

 Although it causes the hair on your head to fall way, it is also important for hair growth on your chest, back, and other areas.
 So the same hormone that is responsible for male/female pattern baldness, is vital for the rest of your body.

 Products such as Kiierr’s DHT blocking shampoo and conditioner have a formula that works specifically for the health of your hair.
 Packed with proteins and vitamins such as vitamin E, pro-vitamin B5, keratin, jojoba oil, and collagen amino acids, both the shampoo and conditioner blocks enzymes that turn testosterone into DHT.
-Other ingredients that fight hair loss is kapilarine, which stimulates hair regrowth and maintains its strength, green tea which reduces DHT and cholesterol, and zinc PCA which regulates sebaceous glands that secrete sebum on the skin and scalp.
+Another ingredient that fights hair loss is kapilarine, which stimulates hair regrowth and maintains its strength.

 You can also take DHT blocking vitamins to prevent hair loss.
 Certain vitamins like Kiierr’s DHT blocking hair growth vitamins not only blocks DHT, but improves scalp circulation and promotes hair growth.